ChilliCream/greendonut-docs/docs/usage.md

 #### Fetching data

 Fetching data consists of two parts.
-First part is declaring your need in one or more data items by providing one or more keys.
+The first part is declaring your need in one or more data items by providing one or more keys.

 ```csharp